Kyle Walker-Peters: Southampton

-2020–21 season: Permanent move to Southampton

 On 11 August 2020, he signed a permanent, five-year deal with the club for a reported fee of £12 million.
 On 12 September 2020, Walker-Peters started his first game since his permanent switch in a 1–0 defeat to Crystal Palace.
 He was initially shown a straight red card by referee Jon Moss, but after Moss reviewed the pitchside monitor the decision was downgraded to a yellow card.
-On 6 November 2020, Walker-Peters appeared in a 2–0 victory against Newcastle which sent Southampton to the summit of the English top flight for the first time since 1988.
+On 6 November 2020, he appeared in a 2–0 victory against Newcastle United which sent Southampton to the summit of the English top flight for the first time since 1988.

 On 25 January 2021, Southampton manager Ralph Hasenhüttl said that Walker-Peters had sustained a muscle injury.
-On 11 February 2021, Walker-Peters returned from injury and started in the FA Cup against Wolves which ended in a 2–0 victory.
-Walker-Peters ended the season with 35 appearances in all competitions.
+On 11 February 2021, Walker-Peters returned from injury and started in the FA Cup against Wolverhampton Wanderers which ended in a 2–0 victory.
+He ended the season with 35 appearances in all competitions.

-2021–22 season

 On 2 August 2021, Southampton signed right-back Tino Livramento for £5 million, adding competition for Walker-Peters.
 With the addition of Livramento, Walker-Peters starred as a left-back during parts of the season.
-On 22 August 2021, Walker-Peters made his first appearance of the season in Southampton’s 1–1 draw with Manchester United after he replaced Romain Perraud.
+On 22 August 2021, he made his first appearance of the season in Southampton's 1–1 draw with Manchester United after he replaced Romain Perraud.
 On 25 August 2021, Walker-Peters scored his first professional goal for Southampton in an 8–0 away victory against Newport County in the EFL Cup.
 It was their biggest away win in their history.